Take care with portable gas appliances

 Keep your cylinder upright when in use or in storage.
 Laying a cylinder on its side creates a greater risk of LPG escaping to cause a fire and/or explosion hazard.

-Cylinders should be kept in a suitable enclosure (like a locker) so any potential gas escape is vented externally and away possible sources of ignition.
+Cylinders should be kept in a suitable enclosure (like a locker) so any potential gas escape is vented externally and away from possible sources of ignition.

 Cylinders should be restrained so they don’t move around in transit.